 By John Varela

-Our project team continues preparing for the construction of a larger outlet tunnel that will allow us to manage the reservoir level better, and as a result, minimize the risk to public safety.
-We anticipate construction will begin early next year and last two to three years.
+Our project team is also preparing to begin construction of a larger low-level outlet tunnel in early 2021 which will allow us to better manage the reservoir level, and as a result minimize the risk to public safety.
+We anticipate construction will begin in early 2021 and last 18 to 24 months.

-Valley Water will begin work on retrofitting the dam embankment and spillway once the tunnel is complete.
-That project is estimated to start in 2024 and will last about seven years.
+Once the outlet tunnel is built, Valley Water will begin work on retrofitting the dam itself.
+That project is currently estimated to begin in 2024 and will last about seven years.

 John Varela represents the district that includes South County on the Valley Water Board of Directors.
 He can be contacted at [email protected]